 Join our fantastic team of naturalists and dive into interactive online learning experiences!
-Take courses individually or do all 3 together!

 By registering for our Online Naturalist Courses, you are actively helping to support the Nature Centre during this difficult time - THANK YOU!
 We love our community of adult learners and we are so excited to be able to help you connect with nature in-person and now online as well!

 Find them all on our Teachable page here: https://hpnc.teachable.com/cou...

 All course content can be accessed at your own speed.
 Courses are pre-recorded.
 There is currently no expiry date on course content.